 where $(\cdot)_{\varepsilon}$ denotes the elements at indices in ${\varepsilon}$.

-\item \textit{Real-time measurements}: Voltages and currents measurements from PMU, smart meters, or conventional remote terminal units.
-There are two kinds: GPS-synchronized measuring magnitude and phase angle, and unsynchronized for only magnitude.
-We model the noises with a low standard deviation for magnitude and angle, $\sigma_\text{mag} \approx 1\%$ and $\sigma_\text{ang} \approx 0.01\text{rad}$ respectively, according to the IEEE standard for PMU \cite{martin2008exploring}.
+\item \textit{Real-time measurements}: They can be a range of voltages and currents measurements from PMUs, smart meters, or conventional remote terminal units.
+There are two possible kinds: GPS-synchronized sensors measuring magnitude and phase angle, and unsynchronized sensors providing only magnitude.
+We model the noises with a low standard deviation for magnitude and angle, $\sigma_\text{mag} \approx 1\%$ and $\sigma_\text{ang} \approx 0.01\text{ rad}$ respectively, according to the IEEE standard for PMUs \cite{martin2008exploring}.

-Synchronized measurements can be expressed using a linear approximation (see Appendix) with magnitude and angle noise caused by the measurements and by an imperfect synchronization.
-For a number of $N_\text{measL}$ measurements $z_\text{measL} \in \mathbb{C}^{N_\text{measL}}$ we have:
+Synchronized measurements can be expressed using a linear approximation (see appendix) with magnitude and angle noise caused by the measurements and by an imperfect synchronization.
+For a number $N_\text{measL}$ of measurements $z_\text{measL} \in \mathbb{C}^{N_\text{measL}}$ we have: